livekit/components-js/README.md

 Next, you need a running agent.
 If you don't already have one, [it only takes a few minutes to set one up](https://docs.livekit.io/agents/start/voice-ai).

-The rest of this guide assumes your agent is configured for [explicit dispatch](https://docs.livekit.io/agents/worker/agent-dispatch/#explicit) with `agent_name="example agent"`.
+The rest of this guide assumes your agent is configured for [explicit dispatch](https://docs.livekit.io/agents/worker/agent-dispatch/#explicit) with `agent_name="example-agent"`.

-Then, you can use the agents sdk to connect and talk with your agent:
+Then, you can use the agents sdk to connect and interact with your agent:

 ```tsx
 import { useEffect, useState } from "react";